On 2-bisections and monochromatic edges in claw-free cubic multigraphs: Main Theorem

+where, in the first equality, the term $k$ corresponds to an edge in each diamond, while the second term accounts for an edge in each triangle or trumpet.
+Hence the thesis.\\

-hence the thesis.\\ \textbf{Case $k$ odd:} Since $k$ is odd, $G$ contains at least one diamond.
-Let $a,b,c,d$ be the four vertices with $ad \not\in E(G)$ and let $x$ and $y$ be the neighbours of $a$ and $d$ not in the diamond respectively.
+\textbf{Case $k$ odd:} Since $k$ is odd, $G$ contains at least one diamond.
+Let $a,b,c,d$ be the four vertices with $ad \not\in E(G)$ and let $x$ and $y$ be the neighbours of $a$ and $d$ not in the diamond, respectively.
 Note that $x\neq y$, otherwise $G$ would contain a claw.
 It follows that $\left\{xa,dy\right\}$ is an edge-cut of $G$.
-Let $G^{\prime}$ be the multigraph obtained from $G$ by deleting the four vertices $a,b,c,d$ and adding a new edge that connects $x$ and $y$, see Figure \ref{odddm}.\\ We will now show some structural properties of the graph $G^{\prime}$.
+Let $G^{\prime}$ be the multigraph obtained from $G$ by deleting the four vertices $a,b,c,d$ and adding a new edge that connects $x$ and $y$, see Figure \ref{odddm}.\\ We will now show some structural properties of $G^{\prime}$.
 It is easy to check that $G^{\prime}$ is a connected and cubic multigraph.
 Suppose that $G^{\prime}$ contains an induced claw.
 Because $G$ is claw-free, the only possibility for $G^{\prime}$ to contain a claw is by using the new edge $xy$, and this implies that the centre of the claw is either $x$ or $y$.
 By symmetry, without loss of generality, we may assume $x$.
 Then, by using $a$ instead of $y$ we would obtain an induced claw in $G$, which is a contradiction.
-Hence, $G^{\prime}$ is a connected, cubic, claw-free multigraph.
+Hence, $G^{\prime}$ is a connected, cubic, claw-free multigraph.\\ We will show now that the new edge $xy \in V(G^{\prime})$ is not contained in any diamonds of $G^{\prime}$.
+Suppose firstly that the new edge $xy \in E(G)$, i.e. it was already an edge of $G$.
+It could be that $xy$ was a multiedge in $G$.
+In this case $G^{\prime}$ must be the cubic multigraph on two vertices and three multiedges, because of the claw-freeness of $G$ and $G^{\prime}$, see Figure \ref{fig:trivial}.
+Suppose now that $xy \in E(G)$ is a simple edge, and let $x^{\prime}$ and $y^{\prime}$ be the third neighbours of $x$ and $y$, respectively, other than $a$ and $d$.
+If $x^{\prime} \neq y^{\prime}$, $G$ would have a claw, which is a contradiction.
+Hence $x^{\prime} = y^{\prime} =w$.
+The claw-freeness of $G$ and $G^{\prime}$ implies that $xy$ is the parallel edge in the trumpet $wxy$ in $G^{\prime}$, see Figure \ref{fig:mtrump}.